Our Lovable app leaked every user's data on day one

 We assumed the bug was the API handler.
 Fix it: ignore the query parameter, always use the authenticated user’s ID, ship the patch.
 Standard auth-layer audit finding.

-We were about to file it that way when one of us said: “Wait.
+We were about to file it that way when one of us stopped: “Wait.
 Even if the API is buggy, why is Supabase returning rows that don’t belong to Alice?
 Shouldn’t the database refuse?”

 That’s when we knew the real problem wasn’t in the API layer.